facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.todo-useCallback-accesses-ref-mutated-later-via-function-preserve-memoization.expect.md

      | ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 > 11 |   });
      | ^^^^ [ReactForget] InvalidReact: This value was manually memoized, but cannot be memoized under Forget because it may be mutated after it is memoized (7:11)

-[ReactForget] InvalidReact: This value was manually memoized, but cannot be memoized under Forget because it may be mutated after it is memoized (7:11)
   12 |
   13 |   // The ref is modified later, extending its range and preventing memoization of onChange 14 |   const reset = () => {